Experience, culture and personal skills are the right ingredients for the interpreter that everybody wants

 Many people might be able to transform themselves instantly into interpreters, but relatively few of them could do it as a profession because in addition to the absence of a certain innate talent they lack some of the essential skills/attitudes.
 Here they are:

 - Possess also a varied and extensive general culture and inter-sectoral language skills (business, legal, technical etc.) Let's imagine, for instance, a case of an interpreting service for two companies that discuss the distribution of technology products: in addition to knowing a specific terminology (say an agricultural machine), the interpreter must in fact be equally competent in any contractual term (rights/obligations, payments, penalties, storage, etc.) and probably of local market specific characteristics with any possible legal implications.
-Then, at lunch or dinner, he should know how to follow the discussion on other levels (personal, political etc.) but still functional to the establishment of the desired relationship of trust between the two parties.
-All this even without the opportunity to participate himself in the meal because the two sides talk incessantly, making the last hours of the day particularly exhausting from the physical point of view.
+Then, at lunch or dinner, interpreters should also know how to follow the discussion on other levels (personal, political etc.) but still functional to the establishment of the desired relationship of trust between the two parties.
+All this even without the opportunity to participate themselves in the meal because the two sides talk incessantly, making the last hours of the day particularly exhausting from the physical point of view.

-- Be able to understand the client's requirements—that is what exactly he or she wants to achieve with the interpreter's help.
+- Be able to understand the client's requirements—that is what exactly he wants to achieve with the interpreter's help.
 This is not always clear, particularly during business discussions or when the client has little to no experience working with interpreters.
-A preliminary meeting (even a virtual one) to highlight all potential obstacles that might hinder the success of the service is the interest of all parties.
+A preliminary meeting (even a virtual one) to highlight all potential obstacles that might hinder the success of the service is in the interest of all parties.
 It is surprising to see how many clients believe that the interpreter can translate everything just because he knows languages!

 - Be able to read the actual situation to determine whether the role of the interpreter should be confined strictly to an exact translation of the message or if instead it would be wise to augment that message or optimize it.
 This is a very delicate point, and opinions vary.
 Most clients prefer that the role of the interpreter should be confined strictly to an exact translation of the message or if instead it would be wise to augment that message or optimize it.
 Yet others sometimes want just an interpreter providing support during the most crucial phases of the interpreting service, particularly when the client feels that the interpreter is an experienced one.
 In such cases, the interpreter should act and feel like a member of the team (principal company), and to this end should try to secure a preliminary meeting with it.